The Dangers of Dealing with Loneliness as a Caregiver

 - Join a caregiver support group.
 Meeting regularly with people who face similar challenges reminds us we’re not the only ones going through this.
 These groups are especially important if our friends or family don’t understand our role in caring for a senior parent or loved one.
 We may make new, more empathetic friends in these groups, which strengthens our social networks.

 - Get an assist.
 We often feel like we have to do it all ourselves, and when priorities complete, we tend to cancel activities like socializing, exercise or hobbies.
 That’s a recipe for disaster.
 If your family members can’t take over some tasks so you have time for other things, look to respite care and home visitation services to provide direct support, and to friends who can run errands or bring over a meal.

 - Talk to a therapist.
-Don’t be afraid to seek out counseling if you feel as if you have no one to talk to about your frustrations.
-Counselors are excellent resources who can help you stave off loneliness and better manage your caregiving role.
+Sometimes we need more support than a group can provide, especially if we’re experiencing depression or anxiety.
+Professional counselors are excellent resources who can help you stave off loneliness and better manage your caregiving role.